izaller/secure-file-transfer/README.md

 The server only accepts one user logged on at a time.
 Commands or login requests from users other than the currently logged on user will not be accepted.

+If no messages from the logged on user are received for 1 minute, forces the user to log out. (note: time frame is short for demonstration purposes)

 Message format to server:```[nonce | header | message | tag]```

 ## client.py